aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ![](../assets/rollback-schema.png)
 <p align="center"> Figure 5: Failed integration test, rollback schema  </p>

 You've successfully tested all three stages and learned how to automate validation of requests using a GitHub Actions pipeline.
-If you prefer other CI CD platforms, you can extend this solution to run on them.

 ## Cleanup